History of animation: Breakthrough of computer animation and new media

 During the 1990s, 3D animation became more and more mainstream, especially in video games, and eventually had a big breakthrough in 1995 with Pixar's feature film hit Toy Story.

 More or less photo-realistic 3D animation has been used for special effects in some commercials and films since the 1980s before breakthrough effects were seen in Terminator 2: Judgment Day (1991) and Jurassic Park (1993).
-Since then techniques have developed to the stage that the difference between CGI and real-life cinematography is seldom obvious.
+Since then, techniques have developed to the stage that the difference between CGI and real-life cinematography is seldom obvious.
 Filmmakers can blend both types of images seamlessly with virtual cinematography.
 The Matrix (1999) and its two sequels are usually regarded as breakthrough films in this field.

 The creation of virtual worlds allows real-time animation in virtual reality, a medium that has been experimented with since 1962 and started to see commercial entertainment applications in the 1990s.

 The launch of the World Wide Web increased interest in motion graphics and computer animation, spawning many new applications, techniques, and markets for what became known as new media.

-2000s–2010s: traditional techniques overshadowed by computer animation
+2000s–present: The rise of digital animation

 After the success of Pixar's Toy Story (1995) and DreamWorks Animation's Shrek (2001), computer animation grew into the dominant animation technique in the US and many other countries.
-Even animation that looked traditional was more and more often created fully with computers, helped by for instance cel-shading techniques to replicate the much-appreciated look of traditional animation (true real-time cel-shading was first introduced in 2000 by Sega's Jet Set Radio for their Dreamcast console).
+Even animation that looked traditional was often created fully with computers, helped by for instance cel-shading techniques to replicate the desired look of traditional animation (true real-time cel-shading was first introduced in 2000 by Sega's Jet Set Radio for their Dreamcast console).
 By 2004, only small productions were still created with traditional techniques.

 The first decades of the 21st century also saw 3D film turn mainstream in theatres.
 The production process and visual style of CGI lend themselves perfectly to 3D viewing, much more than traditional animation styles and methods.
 However, many traditionally animated films can be very effective in 3D.
 Disney successfully released a 3D version of The Lion King in 2011, followed by Beauty and the Beast in 2012.
 A planned 3D version of The Little Mermaid was canceled when Beauty and the Beast and two 3D-converted Pixar titles were not successful enough at the box office.